elinik0108/RL/RL/README.md

 When running ``pong.py``, i.e. the simulation environment, you will see that your agent can already interact with the environment.
 However, it does not learn!
 By implementing the methods sketched out in ``Agent.py``, your task is to make the agent learn and become a decent pong player.
-Write an agent that uses basic Q-learning (not deep Q-learning) and that learns fast enough to have a `#wins - #losses` performance of more than 1000 after around 350 episodes.
+Write an agent that uses basic Q-learning (not deep Q-learning) and that learns fast enough to have a `#wins - #losses` performance of more than 1000 after around 350 episodes (an episode consists of 20 games).
 Record a GIF that shows how your agent performs around this stage, see this example:

 ![pong.gif](pong.gif)